section-engineering-education/engineering-education/articles/getting-started-with-network-management/index.md

 Network management, therefore, includes all the mechanisms put in place to monitor, control, and coordinate network activities within an organization.
 These activities include network protocol analysis, distributed database management, and so many other tasks.

-In essence, network management as a service provides network managers with several applications, tools, and devices to ensure there are smooth network management and monitoring.
+In essence, network management as a service provides network managers with several applications, tools, and devices to ensure smooth network management and monitoring.

 ### **Network Management Requirements**